B16f00t/whapa/README.md

 Upcoming update
 =====
-Creating reports of the information displayed by the software
+Creating reports of the information displayed by the script.

 Disclaimer